April 1, 2021

 The following analysis of the financial statements furnished by OPM is provided pursuant to Connecticut General Statutes (CGS) Section 3-115.

 The statutory revenue volatility cap requires receipts above a certain threshold to be transferred to the Budget Reserve Fund (BRF).
-For FY 2020, the cap is $3,294.2 million for estimated and final income tax payments and revenue from the Pass-through Entity (PET) tax.
-If current projections are realized, a $318.3 million volatility transfer would be made to the BRF.
-Due to recent economic disruptions, stock market losses and extensions of various tax filing deadlines, this projection will need to be revisited as the fiscal year progresses.
+For FY 2021, the cap is $3,404.9 million for estimated and final income tax payments and revenue from the Pass-through Entity (PET) tax.
+Therefore, the $200 million increase in the PET projection reported this month does not add to the General Fund surplus.
+Instead it increases the anticipated transfer to the BRF from $355.1 million to $555.1 million if current trends hold.

-Prior to any COVID-related closures, Berkshire Hathaway HomeServices reported results for the Connecticut housing market for February 2020 compared with February 2019.
-Sales of single-family homes grew by a modest 1.18 percent, with the median sale price increasing by 8.70 percent.
-New listings were up 7.94 percent in Connecticut, while the median list price rose 6.25 percent to $254,900.
-Average days on the market were unchanged in February 2020 compared to the same month in the previous year (93 days on average).
+Continuing a trend from recent months, Berkshire Hathaway HomeServices reported another month of strong results for the Connecticut housing market in February 2021 compared with February 2020.
+Sales of single-family homes grew 15.48 percent, with the median sale price increasing by 29.50 percent.
+New listings were down 31.50 percent this February versus last year, but the median list price was up 29.44 percent, which may indicate the lack of new inventory is helping to drive prices higher.
+At the same time, the average sales price is up 50.29 percent pointing to a very strong market for higher priced homes.
+Average days on the market decreased 31.18 percent in February 2021 compared to the same month in the previous year (64 days on average compared with 93 in February 2020).

 If you have any questions on this report, please do not hesitate to contact me.